Abortion in Australia: RU-486 controversy

+Contemporary debate

 In 2017, Senator Cory Bernardi moved a motion to ban sex-selective abortion.
 The motion was voted down (10–36).
 There is no evidence that sex-selective abortions are common in Australia, though according to the Human Rights Law Centre, attempting to create bans on the procedure is a "well-known tactic of opponents of abortion to limit women's access to abortion".

 The National Women's Health Strategy 2020–2030, published by the Department of Health in 2019, listed "equitable access to pregnancy termination services" as a key measure of success for maternal, sexual and reproductive health.

 Before the 2019 federal election, the Australian Labor Party unveiled a national abortion policy for the 2019 Australian federal election.
 The party's policy included requiring public hospitals to offer abortion procedures consistently under new Commonwealth funding agreements, encouraging New South Wales to remove abortion from its criminal laws and building an abortion clinic in Tasmania.
 In response Liberal Party leader Scott Morrison stated the issue was controversial and sensitive and decisions should be left to the states.
 His Coalition colleagues were largely quiet on the matter, while anti-abortion groups including the Australian Christian Lobby and Cherish Life campaigned against Labor on the issue.
-Cherish Life incorrectly claimed that Labor had an "extreme late-term abortion agenda", and that "more babies would die" if they were elected.
+Cherish Life claimed that Labor had an "extreme late-term abortion agenda", and that "more babies would die" if they were elected.
 Labor MP Ed Husic, who retained his seat at the election, said the misrepresentation of the party's abortion policy was a factor in his decrease in votes.

+In October 2024, the South Australian Legislative Council narrowly voted down 10 to 9, a bill that would have seen those seeking a termination after 28 weeks to instead undergo an induced birth, with the babies then being adopted – effectively banning abortion at 28 weeks.